 Creek to Bay Protection Program

 The City's Creek to Bay Protection Program strives to prevent pollution and other degradation of Oakland's creeks, Lake Merritt and the Estuary through watershed stewardship and education.
-The program is partially funded by grants from the Alameda County Flood Control and Water Conservation District.
-The Creek to Bay Protection Program supports:
+Partially funded by grants from the Alameda County Flood Control and Water Conservation District, Creek to Bay Protection Program supports:

-- Community-based and Citywide Creek Cleanups, including Creek to Bay Day and Earth Day
+- Community-based & city-wide Creek Cleanups including Creek to Bay Day and Earth Day

 - Creek Adoptions through Oakland Adopt a Spot

-- Lake Merritt Water Quality Improvements via the Clean Lake Initiative
+- Lake Merritt Water Quality Improvements via Clean Lake Initiative

 - Watershed Education through dissemination of watershed outreach materials